gpittarelli/babel-plugin-transform-resolve-wildcard-import/README.md

     }

-If you only want it to apply this to certain import paths you can restrict the transforms witih an array of regular expressions:
+If you only want it to apply this to certain import paths you can restrict the transforms with an array of regular expressions passed as `only`:

     {
         "plugins": [
-            ["babel-plugin-transform-resolve-wildcard-import", [
+            ["babel-plugin-transform-resolve-wildcard-import", {only: [
                 "^lodash$",
                 "^\.\.?\/UI(\/(index(\.js)?)?)?$"
-            ]]
+            ]}]
         ]
     }